jj862/King_County_Flood_Risk/README.md

 # King_County_Flood_Risk
 Want to buy a home in King County?
-Will your home wash away in a flood?
+Are you at risk for flooding?
+How will your home hold value in a flood?
 Lets find out.

 ## Problem statement